patrick-choe/vector-game/README.md

 > #### How to use
 > - Use '/vector' to toggle vector functions
 > - Command alias: '/vc', '/vec', '/vctr', '/벡터'
+> - Use '/vector config <config-name> <config-value> to change config.yml'
+> - Use '/vector config reset' to reset config.yml

 > #### Gradle (Groovy)
 >```groovy